 The front lunge is a compound exercise that works the glutes, quads, and hip flexors, while also engaging the abdominals.
 It’s a great exercise to shed off quick calories while strengthening the lower body muscles.

 How to: Take a large step forward and stand in the split stance with your right foot 10-12 inches far from the left one.
-Keeping your torso upright, lower into a lunge position until your left knee touches the floor.
+Keep your torso upright, and lower it into a lunge position until your left knee touches the floor.
 Pause for a moment and then extend your knees to complete the first rep.

 16. Bench Dips

 The bench dip is a bodyweight exercise for strengthening the triceps.
-It is an amazing exercise to incorporate both in cardio and strength training, particularly when you work out at home.
+It is amazing for incorporating both cardio and strength training, particularly when working out at home.

 17. Glute Bridge